sasha-khomiak/car-rent/README.md

 3. Clone the project to your computer
 4. Install all dependencies with: `npm i`
-5. Change project name and username in package.json in fields "name" and "homepage".
-6. in index.js write the correct basename="/car-rent" of your project with /
+5. Change project name and username in package.json in fields "name" and "homepage" 6. in index.js write the correct basename="/car-rent" of your project with /
 6. Pull your changes to GitHub
 7. For deploying, you can use gh-pages.